4artiseth/VideoToPPT/README.md

 4. **Find your presentation:**
    - Your slides are saved as "Introduction Module1.pptx" (by default)
-   - A backup is automatically maintained as "Introduction Module1_BACKUP.pptx" (by default)
+   - A Temp file is automatically maintained as "Introduction Module1_TEMP.pptx" when powerpoint is open (by default)

 ## 🎮 Controls